 Contrary to popular belief, the International Day for the Abolition of Slavery does not celebrate the end of slavery but rather brings awareness to the fact that slavery is not over.
 According to the UN, 40 million people are trapped in some form of slavery today: forced labor, child labor, human trafficking, and arranged marriages.

 Slavery is an extremely difficult topic to broach with your children, but Freedom in Congo Square is a good place to start.
 With simple, lyrical rhymes, Carole Boston Weatherford takes the reader through a week in the life of slaves in New Orleans.
 “Mondays, there were hogs to slop, mules to train, and logs to chop.
 Slavery was no ways fair.
 Six more days to Congo Square.”
-The extensive forward and endnotes explain what made Congo Square famous in history, the next step once your children are ready for it.
+The extensive forward and endnotes explain what made Congo Square famous in history, and the next step once your children are ready for it.
 The energetic illustrations by artist Gregorie Christie evoke African folk art.

 December 3 – The Gift of Nothing, Patrick McDonnell (Make a Gift Day and Hug Day)